Dechert

 Dechert LLP (/'dɛkərt/; DECK-ərt) is a multinational American law firm of more than 900 lawyers with practices in corporate and securities, complex litigation, finance and real estate, financial services, asset management, and private equity.
-In 2021, the firm raised revenues by 25%, with a total of $1.3 billion.
-On Law.com's 2022 Global 200 survey, Dechert ranked as the 41st highest grossing law firm in the world.
+In 2021, the firm reached a revenue of $1.3 billion.
+On Law.com's 2022 Global 200 survey, Dechert ranked as the 41st highest-grossing law firm in the world.